meshcloud/meshcloud-docs/docs/meshstack.kubernetes.index.md

 title: Integration
 ---

-meshStack supports project creation, configuration, user management and SSO for Kubernetes clusters.
+meshStack supports namespace creation, configuration, access control, quota management and billing for Kubernetes.

-Our Kubernetes integration is distribution-independent and is purely based on "vanilla" upstream Kubernetes services.
-Operators should be able to successfully integrate any Kubernetes distribution of their chosing as long as it has the required APIs and configuration options available.
+Our Kubernetes integration is generally distribution-independent and is purely based on "vanilla" upstream Kubernetes services.
+Operators should be able to successfully integrate any Kubernetes distribution of their chosing as long as it has the required APIs (described below) and configuration options available.

-The following Kubernetes distributions are supported:
+The following Kubernetes distributions are supported and covered on this page:

-- **Native Kubernetes** Supports user authentication via Keycloak integration.
+- **Native Kubernetes** with [Identity Federation](meshstack.identity-federation.md#externally-provisioned-identities) using externally provisioned identities
-- **Azure Kubernetes Services** Supports Azure AAD authenticated users to get seamless access to the AKS cluster.
+- **Azure Kubernetes Services** with user authentication and authorization via AKS AAD integration

+> meshStack additionally offers [OpenShift integration](./meshstack.openshift.index.md).
+Configuring OpenShift has some important differences to other Kubernetes distributions, so we cover it in a separate guide.

 ## Integration Overview

-To enable integration with Kubernetes, operators deploy and configure the meshStack Kubernetes Module.
-Operators can configure one or multiple `meshPlatform`s of `PlatformType` Kubernetes.
-This makes Kubernetes available to meshProjects like any other cloud platform in meshStack.
+To enable integration with Kubernetes, operators configure one or multiple `meshPlatform`s of `PlatformType` Kubernetes or AKS in the [Platform Administration](./administration.platforms.md) in meshPanel.
-In order to successfully replicate and meter this platform, the [Platform Connection Configuration](administration.platforms.md#platform-connection-config) must be entered via meshPanel based on the configurations inside the platform described on this page.

-Depending on which Kubernetes distribution you want to use you will need to follow different steps.
-Below are the steps for the [meshStack Identity Federation](./meshstack.identity-federation.md) integration as well as for the [Azure Kubernetes Services](#azure-kubernetes-services).

 ## Prerequisites